-5. I will not date someone who controls the relationship on their terms – I must be in mutually fulfilling, balanced, healthy relationships.
+5. I will not date someone who controls the relationship on their terms.
+I must be in a mutually fulfilling, balanced, loving relationships.

-Plain and simple, if you are not on an equal footing in the relationship and one person is dictating the temperature and pace and deciding what does and doesn’t happen, you are in an unhealthy relationship.
-You’ll know it’s only their terms when you try to instigate your own or balance things out – they’ll shut down/disappear/get confrontational or pretend to agree and then revert back to doing their own thing.
+If you’re not on an equal footing in the relationship and one person dictates the temperature and pace, deciding what does and doesn’t happen, it’s an unhealthy relationship.
+You’ll know it’s on their terms when you try to instigate your own or balance things out.
+They’ll shut down/disappear/get confrontational or pretend to agree and then revert back to doing their own thing.

 6. I will not allow someone to use me for sex, devalue me sexually, or treat me in a less than manner.

-It’s your prerogative to have casual sex but you should only be doing so if it’s what you actually want and are not building up feelings.
-You cannot work your way up from booty call to girlfriend.
+It’s your prerogative to have casual sex, but only do it it’s what you genuinely want.
+Don’t use it as back-door entry to a relationship!
+And if you’re catching feelings, it’s not a casual relationship anymore.
+You can’t work your way up from booty call to girlfriend.
 Likewise, if your relationship is all about the sex and you want more than this, opt out.
-Don’t let someone use you as a sexual plaything or degrade you – you must have limits.
+Don’t let someone use you as a sexual plaything or degrade you.
+You must have limits.

 7. I will drop guys who manage the bulk of the communication in our relationship by text, email, or instant messenger, like a hot potato.

-Feet in reality, shed the fur coat of denial and keep yourself on a Bullsh*t Diet.
-Don’t let anybody dripfeed you the truth, twist it around, or repeatedly lie to you and get caught out.
-If you accept it, they’ll think they have license to keep lying to you.
+Whether it’s being in denial or listening to bullshit, being fed lies, or getting the truth distorted, don’t accept it.
+Feet in reality, shed the fur coat of denial and stay on a Bullshit Diet.
+Don’t let anybody drip-feed you the truth, twist it around, don’t accept it.
+If you do, they’ll think they have license to keep lying.
 People who have integrity and respect you don’t lie to you.

 9. I will not pursue someone who has either directly or passively rejected me.

-Trust me, you know when someone is not interested or is half hearted and using you for what they can get, or has outright turned you down.
+You know when someone isn’t interested or is half-hearted.
+You know when they’re using you for what they can get, or have outright turned you down.
 If they were interested, you wouldn’t still be chasing them!

-This means no pursuing them after they have turned you down, been half hearted in their interest, shagged around on you, not bothered to call you, pit you against other women and certainly no chasing someone to convince them that they should be interested in you.
-You have more self respect than this and you don’t need to be the equivalent of a used car salesman forcing yourself on someone.
+This means no pursuing after they’ve turned you down or been half-hearted in their interest.
+If they can’t be bothered to call, lose their number.
+Definitely cut them loose after they’ve shagged around on you pitted you against other women.
+Certainly, no chasing someone to convince them to be interested.
+You have more self-respect than this, and you don’t need to be the equivalent of a used car salesperson forcing yourself on someone.

 12. I will not make up excuses for other people’s behaviour or make exceptions to my boundaries.
 My boundaries are non-negotiable!

-Do not treat your partners like children even if they act like it.
+Don’t treat your partners like children even if they act like it.
 Don’t make it up as you go along either and come up with your own reasons for why you think they behave as they do.
 That’s projection.
-Respect your own boundaries, so that either others do, or you recognise when they don’t.
+Others know the line when you know the line.
 But do not make exceptions because you will keep lengthening your yardstick.
-This guideline also applies to when they ask you to make an exception to your normal rule of behaviour – someone who genuinely has your best interests at heart will not expect or demand that you do something outside of your normal behaviour.
+This guideline also applies to when they ask you to make an exception to your normal rule of behaviour.
+Someone who genuinely has your best interests at heart will not expect or demand that you do something outside of your boundaries and values.